Bromeliad Care: How To Grow Bromeliad Plants

 Bromeliads such as the Tillandsia (air plants) do not need potting soil or traditional watering, but they do need care.
 It’s important to mist your air plant lightly a few times a week.

-Alternately, you can use what is known as the “dunk” method.
+Alternatively, you can use what is known as the “dunk” method.
 To do this, you would simply submerge the plant in a container of water for a brief period of time to let it rehydrate.

 This method is a bit labor-intensive because you must be sure to shake off and pat off excess water at the end of the dunking.
 Failure to do so will encourage rot.

-Use distilled water, rainwater or pure filtered water with your bromeliads.
+Use distilled water, rainwater, or pure filtered water with your bromeliads.

 Chemicals in unfiltered tap water may damage your plants and cause slower growth and brown leaf tips.
 If you see these signs, it may mean that the water you are using is hard.
 You will want to switch to a more pure and softer type of water in this case.